ericmassip/enlighten-me/README.md

 * A web server built in Python with Flask containerized in a Docker image.
 This server is in charge of making API calls to both the [LIFX API](https://api.developer.lifx.com/) and the [CO2 Signal API](https://docs.co2signal.com/).
 The LIFX API allows us to easily update the status of our lightbulbs with HTTP requests.
-The CO2 Signal API lets us extract information about the carbon intensity (in gCO2eq/kWh) of certain regions in real-time.
+The CO2 Signal API lets us extract information about the carbon intensity (in gCO2eq/kWh) of certain regions in real-time from the electricityMap.

 * A super lightweight web page built with plain HTML, CSS and Javascript.
 This web page makes requests iteratively every 5 minutes to the web server to extract the data from the electricityMap, process it and make another request to